 Before Jesus’ teaching, the moral precept of Judaism had been Moses’ implicit doctrine, “love the members of your tribe as thyself.”
 For Moses it was okay to kill enemies such as the Philistines (located in what is now called the Gaza Strip, west of modern Israel).
 Moses’ commandment “Do Not Kill, was really “Do not kill members of any of the Twelve Tribes of Israel.”
 After Moses proclaimed the Ten Commandments, killing a member of the Twelve Tribes became murdering a member of the Twelve Tribes.
 In other words, the Twelve were now unified into one; and war between them was now outlawed.

 Why is there this difference between the doctrines of Moses and Jesus?
 Because Moses was engaged in nation-building; but Jesus enlarged the scope from nation-building to “humanity-building.”

-When Jesus touched lepers, he was not only braking down Jewish purity law he was extending the boundary of love and caring beyond family, beyond tribe, to include all of humanity.
+When Jesus touched lepers, he was not only breaking down Jewish purity law, he was extending the boundary of love and caring beyond family, beyond tribe, to include all of humanity.